Taking care of your first ant colony!

 Scientific name: Messor barbarus

-Distribution area: Mediterranean region, mainly Southern Europe
+Distribution area: Mediterranean, mainly Southern Europe

 Difficulty level: 1.5/5